P. Rajagopal (businessman)

-Pitchai Rajagopal (5 August 1947 – 18 July 2019) was a convicted murderer and also the founder of the Saravana Bhavan chain of restaurants based in Chennai, India.
+Pitchai Rajagopal (5 August 1947 – 18 July 2019) was a convicted murderer, and founder of the Saravana Bhavan chain of restaurants based in Chennai, India.
 Born in rural Tamil Nadu into a farming family, and with little education, Rajagopal built a global restaurant chain.

 In later life, he was convicted for a 2001 murder, and began serving a life sentence in July 2019.
 Several days after his imprisonment, he had a heart attack and died.

 Early life

 Rajagopal was born in Punnaiyadi, a tiny village now in Tuticorin District, Tamil Nadu, India.
-His father was an onion seller; his mother was a homemaker.
+His father was an onion seller, and his mother was a homemaker.

 Business

 In 1973, he moved to Madras and started a general provisions store in K K Nagar.
 He opened his first restaurant in 1981.
 By 2019, he had expanded to 111 restaurants in 22 countries, employing about 5,000 people.
 He built a temple in his village called Punnai Sri Srinivasaperumal Kovil.